Cranbrook Academy of Art: Educational structure

 The Cranbrook Academy of Art is a graduate-only school oriented around a professional, studio practice.
 The school continues to be known for its apprenticeship method of teaching, in which a small group of students—usually 10 to 16 per class, or 150 students in total for the 10 departments—study under a single artist-in-residence for the duration of their curriculum.
 There are no traditional courses; all learning is self-directed under the guidance and supervision of the respective artist-in-residence.
 Cranbrook is the only surviving experiment in radical art education, having outlasted the Bauhaus and Black Mountain College.

+The school currently confers two degrees: Master of Fine Arts and Master of Architecture.
+The Master of Architecture degree is a post-professional degree and is not accredited by the National Architectural Accrediting Board.
+Cranbrook Art Academy currently has 11 departments — 2D Design, 3D Design, 4D Design, Architecture, Ceramics, Fiber, Metalsmithing, Painting, Photography, Print Media and Sculpture.
+The latest department (4D Design) began taking students in the fall of 2019, under the leadership of Carla Diana, a Cranbrook Art Academy alumna.
+In 2022, Paul Sacaridiz was appointed the Director of the Cranbrook Academy of Art.

 Architecture

 The entire campus of the Cranbrook Educational Community was designed by Eliel Saarinen in the style of the Arts and Crafts movement.
 Every wooden door on campus is unique, an example of Gesamtkunstwerk (total design).
 Director of the Cranbrook Art Museum, Andrew Blauvelt, described the school as the "most designed environment you will ever encounter in the United States".